SoftUni-Internal/interactive-content/EN/09-Design-Patterns/03-Behavioral-patterns.md

 }
 ```

-Now, let's create our classes which implements our Command interface that we've created:
+Now, let's create our classes which implement our Command interface that we've created.

 ``` java
 public class OpenText implements Command